 This is because these encoders are like mini-applications that require support from the operating system in order to convert the binary data of our media files into sound and light.
 Older codecs which use 32-bit encoders and decoders won’t have the support they need to play, which means you lose access to any media stored in one of these older formats.

 The media is not 32-bit, but the encoders/decoders, which are required to play or record the media, are.
 These older codecs, which are built upon the QuickTime 7 framework, include:

-You may have seen the ominous, but vague, warning in Final Cut about legacy media.
-This morning, Apple updated their KnowledgeBase website to include MUCH more detail on what codecs are affected and which ones are not.
+You may have seen the ominous warning in Final Cut about legacy media.
+Apple released an update to their KnowledgeBase website which includes MUCH more detail on what codecs are affected and which ones are not.

 Here’s the link: https://support.apple.com/en-us/HT209000

 The short answer is that, depending upon the codec, we may need to convert any older media using soon-to-be-dead codecs into a codec that is more future-proof.
 These supported codecs include:

 This gets complex because codecs which are created outside of the QuickTime framework will work.
 Codecs that are built on the QuickTime framework, will not.